COVID-19 Wedding Photography Information for Minnesota

 - You still need a non-refundable retainer to reserve your date.

-- You still need to sign an online wedding agreement that includes my flexible policies for cancelation and postponement.
+- You still need to sign an online wedding agreement that includes my policies for cancelation and postponement.

 How wedding photography works during the COVID-19 pandemic.

 This preparedness plan will be in place for all wedding photography in Minnesota with your safety in mind:

 From the MN Dept. of Health: “As of July 25, 2020, per the Governor’s Executive Order 20-81, people in Minnesota are required to wear a face covering in all indoor businesses and public indoor spaces, unless alone”

 All weddings must follow the executive order on face masks.
 I will be following this order too by wearing a mask at all weddings.
 If you or guests can’t wear a mask due to health or disability reasons I will accommodate you as the order states.